Disclaimer: Get this. I don't own Harry Potter. No, seriously. It's true.

 Chapter 1: Dawn of a New Day

 Harry was awoken by the incessant but peaceful chirps of songbirds, the serenade associated with early morning.
 He opened his eyes blearily and, after taking his glasses from the nightstand, slipped them onto his nose.
-The ceiling of the Gryffindor common room loomed lucidly into view above him, instantly reminding him of his presence at Hogwarts, and consequently the events of the previous day.
+The ceiling of the Gryffindor common room glided lucidly into view, instantly reminding him of not only his presence at Hogwarts, but consequently the events of the previous day.

-For a brief moment Harry smiled to himself, feelings of warmth flooding his body as he sighed deeply; he was home, and the burden of being the world's savior had finally, after so many years, been lifted from his shoulders.
+For a brief moment Harry couldn't help but smile to himself, feelings of warmth flooding his body as a deep sigh escaped him; he was home, and the burden of being the world's savior had finally, after so many years, been lifted from his shoulders.

-He lay contently on his four-poster for a few more minutes before his stomach suddenly gave a loud growl, which of course reminded Harry that he had eaten almost nothing over the previous days…indeed, the past few months.
-After returning the Elder Wand to Dumbledore's tomb, he, Hermione, and Ron had returned almost immediately and collapsed fully dressed onto their respective four-posters (Hermione reluctantly abandoning Harry and Ron for her own dormitory, which Ginny also occupied).
+He lay this way, content and groggy on his four-poster, for a few more moments before his stomach suddenly gave a loud growl—a reminder that he had eaten almost nothing over the previous days.
+The past few months, really.
+After returning the Elder Wand to Dumbledore's tomb, he, Hermione, and Ron had returned almost immediately to the castle and collapsed fully dressed onto their respective four-posters.

-He was just about to make his way over to the door when he glanced back over at Ron's bed.
-He was surprised to see that Hermione was awake and watching him through half-open eyes.
+He was just about to make his way over to the door when he glanced back over at Ron's bed, and was pleased when he saw that Hermione was now watching him through half-open eyes.
 He flashed her a small smile, and she wearily returned it.

-He motioned slightly towards Ron, raising an eyebrow and smirking mischievously.
+Motioning slightly towards Ron, Harry raised an eyebrow and smirked mischievously.
 Hermione responded to Harry's gesture with a simple roll of the eyes, but she couldn't quite hide the blush that had crept to her cheeks.
 Harry continued to smirk, but, not wishing to cause her further embarrassment, he jerked his thumb towards the door and looked back at her expectantly.

 This display suddenly reminded Harry of his own ragged appearance.
-He ran his hand through his shoulder-length hair, and then rubbed slight stubble covering his jaw.
-His clothing was similarly haggard: his T-shirt was ripped in numerous locations, his jeans were considerably frayed, and both were covered with dirt and dust from the battle.
-He had almost convinced himself to wash up as soon as Hermione had exited the bathroom but thought better of it as his stomach rumbled yet again.
+He ran his hand through his almost shoulder-length, shaggy hair, and then rubbed the slight stubble covering his jaw.
+His clothing was similarly haggard: his T-shirt was ripped in numerous locations, his jeans were frayed, and both were covered with dirt and dust from the battle.
+He had almost convinced himself to wash up after Hermione, but thought better of it as his stomach rumbled yet again.
 The bath would have to wait…besides, a nice, long soak in the tub sounded vastly more satisfying than a couple-minute shower.
 Instead he settled for a change of clothes, exchanging his filthy shirt and jeans for a clean set from his trunk that had somehow managed to return to the foot of his bed.

 He had just finished lacing up his ratty trainers (which had probably taken more of a beating than any of his other attire) when Hermione exited the bathroom, her hair somewhat more tame than before.
 Harry stood up and gallantly offered her his arm.

-"Shall we, Miss Granger?" he said quietly, not wishing to disturb Ron's slumber.
+"Shall we, Miss Granger?" he said quietly, not wishing to disturb Ron.